Why is your website's traffic shrinking?

 How can Google Analytics help improve your website's performance?

 Google Analytics is an incredibly helpful (free) tool that can give you a huge amount of information to help improve your website.

-You can also understand how your audience is behaving on your website and if they are taking the actions you want them to take.
+You can also understand how your audience is behaving on your website and if users are taking the actions you want them to take.
 This might include form fills, online purchases, event bookings or even just a high level of engagement.

 Understanding your website’s conversion rate is key to improving how your website contributes to your business in terms of leads and revenue.
-Keeping track of this will tell you if the changes you make to your website have made a positive or negative impact so you can grow and maintain your site’s conversion rate.
+Keeping track of this will tell you if the changes you make to your website have made a positive or negative impact – so you can grow and maintain your site’s conversion rate.

 Google Search Console is one of the many tools we use when carrying out a Digital Marketing Audit (providing it is set up of course).
-It helps monitor your website’s performance so you can understand how to improve it.
+It helps to monitor your website’s performance so you can understand how to improve it.

 The free tool allows you to: